 For muscle gain, there are some serious advantages to be had from consuming your protein shake with milk.
-Casein and whey are the two high-quality proteins found in milk, at a ratio of approximately 80% casein to 20% whey.
-Whey protein has a fast digestion rate – perfect for after a workout to refuel muscles – whereas casein protein digests at a more slow and steady rate, fuelling muscle-protein synthesis for extended periods of time.
+Casein and whey are the two high-quality proteins found in milk, at a ratio of approximately 80% casein to 20% whey.1 Whey protein has a fast digestion rate – perfect for after a workout to refuel muscles – whereas casein protein digests at a slower and steadier rate, fuelling muscle-protein synthesis for extended periods of time.1

-Nutrition aside, many people recommend milk as a mixer from the taste alone, as it gives a creamier mouthfeel and slightly sweeter taste, satisfying sweet-tooth cravings and leaving you feeling more full.
+Nutrition aside, many people recommend milk as a mixer from the taste alone, as it gives a creamier mouthfeel and slightly sweeter taste, satisfying sweet-tooth cravings and leaving you feeling fuller.

 Water is calorie-free.
-Enough said for some, perhaps.
 The major benefit of taking your protein with water instead of milk comes down to weight management.
-Drinking protein with water is the true diet version.

-Mass gainers will benefit from milk, but if you’re trying to manage your weight while getting your protein, water is on your side when it comes to cutting calories.
+Mass gainers will benefit from milk, but if you’re trying to manage your weight while getting your protein, water is on your side.
 One scoop of the average protein powder mixed with just one cup of milk is an estimated 270 calories.
-A protein shake mixed with water is a mere 110 calories.
-That’s a considerable tick under water for anyone that’s calorie counting.
+A protein shake mixed with water is usually a mere 110 calories.

 The same goes for carbohydrates and fats.
-Let’s make it clear that you need carbs and fats for not only muscle gain, but the maintenance of general health.
+Let’s make it clear that you need carbs and fats for not only muscle gain, but for general health.
 For macronutrient counters, carbohydrates and fats are an area to which you will be paying particularly close attention.